-Root Type Definition Planar Imaging Introduction of radioactive materials into the body for single plane display of images developed from the capture of radioactive emissions Tomographic (Tomo) Imaging Introduction of radioactive materials into the body for three dimensional display of images developed from the capture of radioactive emissions Positron Emission Tomographic (PET) Imaging Introduction of radioactive materials into the body for three dimensional display of images developed from the simultaneous capture, 180 degrees apart, of radioactive emissions Nonimaging Uptake Introduction of radioactive materials into the body for measurements of organ function, from the detection of radioactive emissions Nonimaging Probe Introduction of radioactive materials into the body for the study of distribution and fate of certain substances by the detection of radioactive emissions; or, alternatively, measurement of absorption of radioactive emissions from an external source Nonimaging Assay Introduction of radioactive materials into the body for the study of body fluids and blood elements, by the detection of radioactive emissions Systemic Therapy Introduction of unsealed radioactive materials into the body for treatment
+Root Type Definition Introduction of radioactive materials into the body for single plane Planar Imaging display of images developed from the capture of radioactive emissions Tomographic (Tomo) Introduction of radioactive materials into the body for three dimensional Imaging display of images developed from the capture of radioactive emissions Positron Emission Introduction of radioactive materials into the body for three dimensional Tomographic (PET) display of images developed from the simultaneous capture, 180 Imaging degrees apart, of radioactive emissions Introduction of radioactive materials into the body for measurements of Nonimaging Uptake organ function, from the detection of radioactive emissions Introduction of radioactive materials into the body for the study of Nonimaging Probe distribution and fate of certain substances by the detection of radioactive emissions; or, alternatively, measurement of absorption of radioactive emissions from an external source Introduction of radioactive materials into the body for the study of body Nonimaging Assay fluids and blood elements, by the detection of radioactive emissions Systemic Therapy Introduction of unsealed radioactive materials into the body for treatment

 The fourth character indicates the body part or body region studied.
 Regional (e.g., lower extremity veins) and combination (e.g., liver and spleen) body part values are used in this section.
 The fifth character specifies the radionuclide, the radiation source.
-The option "Other Radionuclide" is provided in the nuclear medicine section for newly approved radionuclides until they can be added to the coding system.
-The sixth and seventh characters are not specified in the nuclear medicine section, and always have the value none.
+The fifth character value Other Radionuclide is provided in the nuclear medicine section for newly approved radionuclides until they can be added to the system.
+The sixth and seventh characters are not specified in the nuclear medicine section, and always have the value None.
 If more than one radiopharmaceutical is used to perform the procedure, then more than one code is used.

-Radiation Oncology Section
+Radiation Therapy Section

-The seven characters in the radiation oncology section have the following meaning:
+The seven characters in the radiation therapy section have the following meaning: